Kofola: History

 Kofola originated in the Czechoslovak Research Institute of Medicinal Plants in Prague in 1959, during research targeted at finding a possible use for surplus caffeine produced in the process of coffee roasting.
-The resulting dark-coloured, sweet-and-sour syrup Kofo became the main ingredient of a new soft drink named Kofola, introduced in 1960.
-During the 1960s and 1970s, Kofola became exceedingly popular in communist Czechoslovakia, successfully competing with Western cola drinks like Coca-Cola or Pepsi, which were generally available after 1968 (Pepsi in 1974), but were expensive and considered as for high society.
-Even today, Kofola is a popular option in restaurants as it can be draught-poured from kegs right into a glass.
+The resulting dark-coloured, sweet-and-sour syrup, kofo, became the main ingredient of a new soft drink introduced in 1960.
+During the 1960s and 1970s, Kofola became popular in communist Czechoslovakia, successfully competing with Western cola drinks like Coca-Cola or Pepsi, which were generally available after 1968 (Pepsi in 1974) but were expensive.
+In the present day, Kofola is a popular option in restaurants, as it can be draught-poured from kegs.
 Since 1998, Kofola has been bottled (in addition to classic 0.33-litre glass bottles) in 0.5-litre and 2-litre plastic bottles.
-0.25-litre cans were introduced in 2003, and 1-litre plastic-bottles in December 2004.
-Kofola draught from 50-litre kegs, traditionally sold in many bars and restaurants across the two countries, remains popular as well.
+0.25-litre cans were introduced in 2003, and 1-litre plastic-bottles in 2004.

 Presentation

-Since 2002, the producer has run a successful media campaign aimed at a young and hip audience based on the slogan "Když ji miluješ, není co řešit / Keď ju miluješ, nie je čo riešiť" ("If you love her, there is nothing to question").
 Until 2000, the Kofola logo featured a coffee bean.
 It now resembles a coffee flower.

-In 2003, a Christmas TV commercial was created on Kofola, which became one of the best-known and most successful Czech TV commercials.
-It regularly appears on Czech TV channels every year over Christmas.
+In 2003, Kofola created a Christmas TV commercial that became one of the most successful ads on Czech television.
+It was regularly screened during Christmas in subsequent years.